kiba/Writings/for_science/timeline.md

 October 10, 2015 - Chapter 24 - Captain Kobayashi unmasked herself and announced that she is a secret immortal, starting a constitutional crisis in Sidonia.
 October 10, 2015 - Chapter 24 - Cindy Blue, part of Vale News Network crew on assignment to Sidonia bear witness to the constitutional crisis unfolding in Sidonia.
 October 10, 2015 - Chapter 24 - Upon return to Sidonia, Sasaki was escorted by military police for an interview.
+October 13, 2015 - chapter 24 - The Sidonia Diet impeach Kobayashi and any immortal officers.